-Frequency modulation (FM) was invented by Edwin Howard Armstrong.
+Frequency modulation (FM), as we know it for sound broadcasting in Hi-Fi, was developed by Edwin Howard Armstrong.
 With FM, the audio signal to be transmitted modulates the carrier frequency instead of modulating the amplitude as with AM.
 He showed in 1933 that FM transmission of audio signals rejects the noise created by thunderstorms, lightning and electrical sparks (e.g., car ignition) much better than AM.

 The first FM sound transmissions were done in mono.
 The FM transmission system offers a higher audio quality, is much more robust, and less susceptible to interference than AM.
 The mono FM system is designed so that high audio quality can be achieved even at low antenna reception levels.
 For a given transmitting power, FM achieves a greater coverage area than AM.
 These are some arguments that have supported a replacement of AM by FM.